tf01/vtunes_charts/sinderella.md

 # Sinderella

-Here are the result for Calliope Mori's *Sinderella*!
+Here are the results for Calliope Mori's *Sinderella*!

 Thanks to all of the participants!